davidclarke-au/markdown-cv/index.md

 Cyber Security **_Leadership_** - vCISO, CISOaaS, Deputy CISO etc..

 Cyber Security **_People Leadership_** - Hiring, building, growing and reatining top Security Talent while ensuring they are supported in career growth, interesting and fulfilling work.
+"As a leader, I want to hire good people and then get out of their way..."

 Cyber Security **_Strategy_**